Everyday Risks that Lone Workers face

 Heavy equipment accidents can take many forms, and the resulting injuries such as machine entanglement have been identified among the most common workplace injuries.
 Following heavy equipment accidents, lone workers can be left immobilized away from assistance.

 For employees working outdoors, the environment itself can pose many risks.
-Besides threats from exposure including heat stroke and hypothermia, workers may encounter attacks from wild animal.
+Besides threats from exposure including heat stroke and hypothermia, workers may encounter attacks from wild animals.

 Employees unable to communicate